What are the most important things to know about Complera?

 - Throw away Complera that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep Complera and all medicines out of reach of children.

 Where can I find more information about Complera?

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
-The Patient Counseling Information section of the label includes information for people taking Complera.
+The Patient Package Insert includes information for people taking Complera.

 - A list of FDA-approved HIV medicines, from HIVinfo.